seedprod/seedprod-jekyll/_posts/2012-06-06-top-4-lessons-learned-from-selling-a-premium-wordpress-plugin.md

 }
 </code>

-This way you are only targeting the elementss you need to style.
+This way you are only targeting the elements you need to style.
 You should properly [enqueue scripts](http://codex.wordpress.org/Function_Reference/wp_enqueue_script) so they only display on the page you need, but that's another post.
 And if you're using jQuery UI, please use their css scope function when building your theme.

 Prefixing 3rd Party scripts is another gotcha.
 I use [lessphp](http://leafo.net/lessphp/) in my coming soon plugin to do color calculation which I found out that many others do as well.